 When they found nothing that met their needs, they decided to create their own product.
 They designed an ice pack that is worn around the child’s head, leaving them free to continue playing or to be soothed.
 The packs are adjustable and feature the kid-friendly designs of a shark, a dog, and a unicorn so that the kids will want to wear them.

 The entire family is involved in the project.
-The kids act as models for the ice packs and give their parents advice on new designs.
-The ice packs are sold for about $15 and are sold at GooseEgged.com, Amazon, and Buy Buy Baby.
+Their kids act as models for the ice packs and give their parents advice on new designs.

-Student Receives $60 Million For Suffering Chemistry Accident
+Student Receives $60 Million for Suffering a Chemistry Accident